ShivprasadSagare/temp_xalign/README.md

 Then run the file `run_finetuning.sh` with proper hyperparams edited in it.
 Set the checkpoint path to None.

+2.10 finetuning_HRTQRQT_multi_pretrained_ckpt_on_only_HRT_dataset

+Git clone and stay on main branch. <I>Before running this experiment, make sure you have standard recent installation of transformers, as opposed to custom edited version of transformers.
+For the same, uninstall existing transformers library, and install it again using `pip install transformers`. </I>

+Download and unzip the data in data/ directory, using this link https://drive.google.com/file/d/1ancr8wa8gIWKrmOybi2UahAteaqFst_C/view?usp=sharing

+Then , run `run_finetine.sh`, with appropriate parameters in it (epochs:30, checkpoint_path:'wandb').

 3. Some miscelleneous tips before running experiment
   * Set up the wand api key using `export WANDB_API_KEY=bf6eddaca0cddb4d9e70aa37fb5ef56202d7ef74`
   * Make sure to sanity run the following scripts first, by passing `sanity_run=yes` in respective scripts.
 Later, pass `sanity_run=no` while running actual training.